Caroline Brown (bowls): Bowls career

+Brown was born in Bellshill, North Lanarkshire on 27 August 1980.

-Brown won the 2007 World Indoor Bowls Championship women's singles and five years later who won a gold and bronze medal at the 2012 World Outdoor Bowls Championship.
+She won the 2007 World Indoor Bowls Championship women's singles and five years later who won a gold and bronze medal at the 2012 World Outdoor Bowls Championship.

-In 2009 she won the pairs gold medal at the Atlantic Bowls Championships.
+In 2009, she won the pairs gold medal at the Atlantic Bowls Championships.

 After winning the 2010 Scottish National Bowls Championships she subsequently won the singles at the British Isles Bowls Championships in 2011.

 She won the gold medal at the 2014 World Cup Singles in Warilla, New South Wales, Australia.

-In 2018 she was selected as part of the Scottish team for the 2018 Commonwealth Games on the Gold Coast in Queensland that won a silver medal in the Triples with Kay Moran and Stacey McDougall.
+In 2018, she was selected as part of the Scottish team for the 2018 Commonwealth Games on the Gold Coast in Queensland that won a silver medal in the Triples with Kay Moran and Stacey McDougall.
 In 2019 she won the triples silver medal and singles bronze medal at the Atlantic Bowls Championships.

 In 2022, she competed in the women's triples and the Women's fours at the 2022 Commonwealth Games.
+In 2023, she was selected as part of the team to represent Scotland at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team won the bronze medal.

+Personal life

+Brown works as a Senior Improvement Officer for NHS Lanarkshire.